Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

 For an snc model $\X$ in $R(X)$ let $\iota\colon \X_s \hookrightarrow \X$ denote the inclusion of the special fiber.
 Consider the map

 consisting of pushing cycles forward from the special fiber to the model, then using Poincaré duality, and then pulling back.

 The first main result in \cite{BGS} states that the kernels of $\iota^*\iota_*$ for all choices of models $\X$ are isomorphic.
 And similar for the cokernels.
-We will see that in our toric equivariant setting, the existence of a toric canonical model, which is smooth, implies that we can explicitly describe $\on{ker}(\iota^*\iota_*)$ which in this case is isomorphic to $\on{coker}(\iota^*\iota_*)$.
+We will see that in our toric equivariant setting, the existence of a toric canonical model, which is smooth whenever the toric variety we start with is smooth, implies that we can explicitly describe $\on{ker}(\iota^*\iota_*)$.
+Moreover, in this case, it is isomorphic to $\on{coker}(\iota^*\iota_*)$.

 Now, the map $\iota^*\iota_*$ is compatible with maps of special fibers induced by maps of models, hence one can define limit versions of this map: